dexgeh/ap/README.md

 in your rc.

 Usage:
     ap install [package]+       install a package with pacman ap remove [package]+        remove a package, its dependencies and packages that depends from it
-    ap compinst [package]       compile and install from aur, keep packages in ~/pkg
-    ap search [keyword]+        search in pacman and aur ap update                   system update
+    ap download [package]       download package from aur in ~/pkg/ ; cd in directory ap aurinstall [package]+    install package from aur ap search [keyword]+        search in pacman and aur ap update                   system update
     ap info [package]+          show informations about a package